cot2005/DoseResponse/README.md

 # DoseResponse

-Function to calculate IC50 values from a dataframe.
-Can also change the IC value to solve for.
+Function to calculate IC50 values from a dataframe by fitting a dose response curve with the drc package.
+Uses the drc.upper input to determine LL3 or LL4 fitting.